 [Do you get headaches from drinking wine?
 Find out why here]

 What is Beaujolais Nouveau?

-These wines are released when they are maybe 1-2 months old.
-They are made with a winemaking technique known as carbonic maceration which brightens both the color of the wine to give it a fuchsia rim as well as a pronounced candied cherry fruit aroma and flavor.
+Beaujolais wines are released when they are maybe 1-2 months old.
+They are made with a winemaking technique known as carbonic maceration.
+This brightens the colour of the wine to give it a bright fuchsia rim.
+But it also gives it the pronounced candied cherry fruit aromas and flavours.

 Beaujolais Nouveau should be chilled before drinking.
-Serving temperature for this light bodied red wine is best at a cool 10 º Celsius.
-Most sources say you should chill the wine to bring out the fruit flavors.
-What this really means is that chilling the wine tapers the sour tartness of these super young wines.
+Serving temperature for this ight bodied red wine is best at a cool 10 º Celsius.
+In fact, most sources say you should chill the wine to bring out the fruit flavors.
+It also means that chilling the wine tapers the sour tartness of these super young wines.

 Drink immediately and do not cellar.
-Glug, glug!
+Bottoms up!